sagiegurari/cargo-make/docs/_includes/content.md

 watch = { postpone = true, no_git_ignore = true, ignore_pattern = "examples/files/*", watch = ["./docs/"] }
 ```

+See [the documentation](https://sagiegurari.github.io/cargo-make/api/cli/types/struct.WatchOptions.html) for a description of all the options available.

 <a name="usage-watch-running-multiple-blocking-watches"></a>
 #### Running Multiple Blocking Watches